 On the day he was born—December 11, 1879—outside Crafton in Wise County the wind whistled through the logs of the unchinked one-room cabin of parents William and Josie Carter.
 By age seven he was picking his weight in cotton each day on their hardscrabble farm.
 He dropped out of school at age eleven, and after his mother died in childbirth in 1892 he moved to Nocona in adjacent Montague County to live with his grandmother.
 There he worked in a boardinghouse.
 More importantly, he collected discarded liquor bottles around town and sold them back to local saloonkeepers.
-It was the first sales job of a man who would one day be selling Texas in general and Fort Worth in particular—and, by extension, himself—to all of America.
+It was the first sales job of a master salesman, a man who would one day sell Texas in general and Fort Worth in particular—and, by extension, himself—to all of America.

 Amon Giles Carter soon graduated from Nocona to Bowie, with two thousand souls the metropolis of Montague County.
 In Bowie he continued to sell: sandwiches to passengers on the Fort Worth & Denver City trains that passed through town.
 If he could not buy chickens at a good price, he raided henhouses at night.
 If that failed, he substituted rabbit meat.